Reinhard Günzel

-Reinhard Günzel (born April 5, 1944 in The Hague) is a former German general.
+Reinhard Günzel (born April 5, 1944, in The Hague) is a former German general.
 He joined the Bundeswehr in 1963.
-He commanded the parachute battalion in Merzig, a hunting regiment in Trier and the Jägerbrigade in Frankenberg.
+He commanded the parachute battalion in Merzig, a Jägerregiment in Trier and the Jägerbrigade in Frankenberg.
 He also studied history and philosophy in Tübingen.
 He was the commander of the Kommando Spezialkräfte (KSK) from November 2000 until November 2003.

 Günzel was dismissed in 2003 because he expressed his solidarity with antisemitic statements by Christian Democratic Union member of the federal parliament Martin Hohmann.
 Günzel send a letter supporting Hohmann, and his speech that compared "the actions of Jews in the 1917 Russian revolution with those of the Nazis".
 Günzel was fired from his position as General by Defence Minister Peter Struck.
 Hohmann became a member of the far-right Alternative for Germany.